Recursively Enumerably Representable Classes and Computable Versions of the Fundamental Theorem of Statistical Learning: Introduction

-Alongside CPAC learnability as the analog of PAC learnability and effective VC-dimension as the analog of VC-dimension, Agarwal et al.~\cite[Def.6]{agar} proposed \textit{recursively enumerable representable} (RER) classes as a computability analog for hypothesis classes.
-The RER property says that the members of the class can be listed by an algorithm.
-In \cite[Theorem 10]{agar}, an analog of the Fundamental Theorem is given for RER classes, stating that an RER class is realizably CPAC learnable if and only if its VC-dimension is finite.
-We extend this result in Corollary~\ref{cor rer}.
-Yet, the RER property, even together with finite VC-dimension, turns out to be neither sufficient nor necessary for agnostic CPAC learnability, see \cite[Example 3]{sterk}.
-All of this is summarized in Figure~\ref{fig equiv} below, where the dotted lines indicate that the class may satisfy the respective property, while the arrows represent strict implications.
+Alongside CPAC learnability as the computability analog of PAC learnability, \cite{agar} proposed \textit{recursively enumerable representability} (RER) as a computability analog for hypothesis classes.
+The RER property states that the members of a hypothesis class can be listed by an algorithm.
+It is known that for RER classes CPAC learnability in the realizable setting, where the sample distributions are assumed to be compatible with the considered hypothesis class, is characterized solely by finiteness of the VC-dimension.
+This already indicates that the RER property is closely connected to CPAC learning.
+However, previous works have treated the RER property rather as a convenient technical condition.

-The central motivation for this paper is to investigate how much further the Fundamental Theorem of Statistical Learning can be recovered in the computable PAC learning framework.
-Our approach is to analyze the interplay between RER classes, CPAC learning and the effective VC-dimension.
-More explicitly, we give answers to the following questions: